sjohnephrame/J_bioinformatics-omics-analysis/README.md

-# Bioinformatics Omics Analysis (R)
+# Bioinformatics Omics Analysis (R) - O-GlcNAc mediated regulation of transcriptome and proteome

 A portfolio of bioinformatics analyses demonstrating applied **proteomics and RNA-seq workflows** using R and Bioconductor.
-Work in this repository was completed during my Ph.D. research.
 This repository is intended to showcase skills relevant to **industry and academic bioinformatics and data scientist roles**.

 ---